l-hodge/ukgeog/README.md

 remotes::install_github("l-hodge/ukgeog")
 ```

-## Functions to download UK boundaries from the ONS
+## Downloading UK boundaries from the ONS

 -   `available_sf` returns a list of available boundaries